lurchmath/lde/docs/phase8-expressions-and-rules.md

 ## Rules of inference

- * [ ] Create a subclass `OutputRule` of `OutputStructure` that has a member `validateStep(step,callback,worker)` that can validate other `OutputStructure` instances.
+ * [ ] Create a subclass `OutputRule` of `OutputStructure` that has a member `validateStep(step,worker,callback)` that can validate other `OutputStructure` instances.
 The default implementation just calls the callback object with a feedback object expressing that it didn't actually validate anything.